algolia/voice-overlay-ios/README.md

 When there are errors, the voice overlay will detect them and let the user try again.

-## Adding Result Screen

-`voiceOverlayController.settings.showResultScreen` will determine whether a result screen appears or not.
-TODO: GIF of result screen

 ## Getting Help

 - **Need help**?
 Ask a question to the [Algolia Community](https://discourse.algolia.com/) or on [Stack Overflow](http://stackoverflow.com/questions/tagged/algolia).